Raynaldo333/Raynaldo333/README.md

 - 👋 Hi, I’m @Raynaldo333
-- 👀 I’m interested in learning as much as I can and maybe become a software engineer someday
+- 👀 I’m a electronics engineer, currently learning how to code and hopefully be a self taught software engineer.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...